puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 <div class = "lvm-task-number"><p>Task 5:</p></div>

-With the `pasture` gem installed, you can use the `pasture start` command to start the pasture process.
+With the `pasture` gem installed, you can use the `pasture start` command.
 We haven't set up a service to manage this process yet, but you can add an ampersand (`&`) after the command to start it in the background.